Hyperion302/meteor/backend/README.md

 ### Helm Chart

 When running the helm chart locally (on minikube for example), 3 secrets must be loaded. `external-service-secret` must be loaded with SaaS tokens and IDs. `image-pull-secret` must be loaded with an image pull credential for the Swish backend image. `gcs-secret` must be loaded with a JSON credentials file for an applicable GCS Service Account.
-The JSON file must be named `key.json`.
+The JSON file must be named `key.json`. `tls-secret` must be loaded with a valid tls key for the configured Ingress host.

 ## Running remotely